tedneward/ProfBlog/content/devrel/activities.md

 ***Solution***: You purchase booth space at a conference, and send a team to staff the booth during the conference's run.

-***Consequences***: Participation in a conference event will often require somebody to be a point of contact for
+***Consequences***: Participation in a conference event will often require somebody to be a point of contact for the conference; materials (such as the booth itself, printed handouts, any [Swag](#swag), and so on) will need to be shipped to the event, schedules will need to be coordinated, and so on.
+This is a non-trivial commitment of time and energy, particularly so as the conference gets bigger (it's a much larger commitment of time to have a booth at AWS re:Invent than at a 250-person local community conference).

+Manning the booth is also a non-trivial time commitment; ideally there should never be fewer than two people at the booth while the "vendor floor" is open (typically a 12-hour timeframe), so three or four people will be needed during each day of the conference.

 ***Variants***: